dhthwy/r/README.md

 # r

+"Apathy is generally characterized by a lack of feeling, emotion, interest, and concern about various aspects of life.
+It is not something that is typically practiced or encouraged, as it can lead to negative consequences for mental health and well-being."

+"Clap clap clap."

+---

 "It's very interesting how someone claims a this and claims a that, but refuses to handle an issue that could be easily solved thru delegation and empathy.

 And that's the bottom line of why I don't trust you: